thallesqliduares/thallesqliduares/README.md

 *MSc Economist*.

-My main interests and projects are in following topics:
+My main interests and projects are in following areas:

  📶Econometric Modelling